OpenDSA/OpenDSA/RST/en/Glossary.rst

       It is best thought of as a :term:`function` or a mapping of inputs to outputs.

+   procedural
+      Typically referring to the
+      :term:`procedural programming paradigm`, in contrast to the :term:`object-oriented programming paradigm`.

+   procedural programming paradigm
+      Procedural programming uses a list of instructions (and procedure calls) that define a series of computational steps to be carried out.
+      This is in contrast to the
+      :term:`object-oriented programming paradigm`.

    proof by contradiction
       A mathematical proof technique that proves a theorem by first assuming that the theorem is false, and then uses a chain of